Magician Lord: Development and release

-Development and planning of Magician Lord started in the first quarter of 1989, a year before the Neo Geo was announced and released to the public in Japan.
-The game underwent a beta location testing in January 1990, and this early version of the game featured longer stages that were deemed not suitable for arcade play and as such, the developer scaled down the levels but some were cut in the final version.
-It was the first title developed by Alpha Denshi for the Neo Geo platform and featured graphical effects such as zooming and rotation.
+Development and planning of Magician Lord started in the first quarter of 1989, a year before the Neo Geo system was announced and released to the public in Japan.
+The game underwent a beta location testing in January 1990.
+This early version featured longer stages that were deemed not suitable for arcade play; as such, the development team scaled down the levels, but some were cut from the final version.
+It was the first title developed by Alpha Denshi for the Neo Geo platform, and featured graphical effects such as zooming and rotation.
 There were originally 27 planned transformations that players could morph into, but only six were finalized due to gameplay changes during development.
 The game was also showcased for the first time in North America during the 1990 ACME show in Chicago.
 The soundtrack for the game was composed by Hideki Yamamoto, Hiroaki Shimizu and Yuka Watanabe.

 Magician Lord was initially launched for arcades on April 26, 1990.
 The game was also released during the same period for the Neo Geo AES, when the system was originally a rental-only system for video game stores and hotels in Japan, but this was later reversed due to high demand and price, coming into the market as a luxury console on July 1, 1991.
 Unlike other games that were later released for the Neo Geo, there are several differences between the MVS and AES versions of the game such as the increase of hit points for the player, the inclusion of an introductory sequence, among other changes, while later reprints of the AES version included the original MVS ROM image.
 It was re-released for the Neo Geo CD on October 31, 1994, featuring a CD-quality soundtrack and other changes.
-The game also made multiple appearances on Nickelodeon's 1992 children's game show Nick Arcade.
+The game also made multiple appearances on Nickelodeon's 1992 game show Nick Arcade.

 The game has received multiple re-releases in recent years on various digital distribution platforms such as the Virtual Console, PlayStation Network, Nintendo eShop and Xbox Live.
-It was also released on the SNK Arcade Classics Vol. 1 compilation for the PlayStation 2, PlayStation Portable and the Wii in 2008.
-Magician Lord was also one of the 20 pre-loaded games included on the Neo Geo X. The game was also recently included in the international version of the Neo Geo mini.
+It was also released on the SNK Arcade Classics Vol. 1 compilation for the PlayStation 2, PlayStation Portable, and Wii in 2008.
+Magician Lord was also one of the 20 pre-loaded games included on the Neo Geo X. The game was also included in the international version of the Neo Geo mini.
 An unofficial tech demo for the Super Nintendo Entertainment System was released in 2023.